Sales tracking: The guide to sales activity management (Updated 2023)

 Let’s take a closer look at how these sales tracking tools can be used in action.

-Tracking sales reps in Vendasta’s Sales & Success Center
+Tracking sales reps in Vendasta’s CRM

 Sales managers can monitor sales team performance through tracked sales communications and account notes.
 Get a high-level view of metrics like revenue, missed opportunities, and response times and use this information to monitor the status of sales conversations, identify team strengths and weaknesses, and guide your revenue forecasts.